 Every pot is unique, though this story may seem familiar.

-Angel Mays is an artist in Little Rock, AR that practices in painting, drawing, illustration, graphic design and ceramics.
+Angel Mays is an artist in Little Rock, Arkansas that practices in painting, drawing, illustration, graphic design and ceramics.

 She started out pursuing art in Richmond Hill, Georgia around 1993 when trying to figure out what to do for a career and planning for college.
 She went to UGA for core classes in 1995-97, and got tied up in working and going to school, moving to Atlanta in 1999 and graduating from the Art Institute of Atlanta in 2002.
-Her creative talents were used primarily to keep a retail copy center's production moving overnight, making designs come to life on paper, canvas and even plastic signs from 2000-2007 in stores across north Georgia.
+She spent 2000-2006 working in print production sites across north Georgia.

 --- you wanted to know about the pots?